Do you fume when something goes against your wish?

-Psychoanalysis, dream analysis, narco analysis, and childhood experience analysis are considered as having poor to no therapeutic evidence in the literature.
+There is poor evidence in the scientific literature that therapy like psychoanalysis, dream analysis, narco analysis, and childhood experience analysis.
 So these are not effective treatments for any mental health condition.
 However, evidence for placebo or sugar pill being more effective or as effective as the above kinds of therapies exists.

 However, these kinds of studies are very difficult to do.
 This is because each of these therapies are different in their own regard.
 They maybe even come across as different to different individuals.
 Therefore, each one can form their own opinions.

-We characterize mental health by a sense of purpose or coherence in the widely chaotic world of medications or psychotherapies.
+We characterize mental health by a sense of purpose or coherence in the widely chaotic world of medications or therapy.

-We need to structure either therapies to make sense of this chaos – give some method to the madness.
-Only expose to traumatic experiences can develop flexibility and resilience.
-Therefore, exposure to stress or difficult situations only teach the human mind how to overcome these stresses or difficult situations.
+We need to structure either therapy to make sense of this chaos – give some method to the madness.
+Only exposure to traumatic experiences can develop flexibility and resilience.
+Therefore, exposure to stress or difficult situations only teaches the human mind how to overcome these stresses or difficult situations.
 Currently, there is evidence that these ingrained experiences in our DNA are passed on to the next generation.
-While we know that humans are because of our DNA; we also know – now – that the life experiences also contribute to the DNA.
+While we know that humans are because of our DNA; we also know – now – that life experiences also contribute to the DNA.

 Indeed, “epigenetics” is the name for this novel method of thinking.
-Therefore, although largely genetic, hardiness is also developed by exposure to stress and passed on to the next generation.
+Although largely genetic, hardiness is also developed by exposure to stress and passed on to the next generation.
 This would give new meaning to the phrase – “survival of the fittest.”

-There is evidence for medications in large randomized controlled trials (RCTs) in the scientific research world.
+RCTs or Randomized Controlled Trials give us evidence about the efficacy of medications.
 This is regarding the efficacy of many psychotropic medications i.e. the medications used in treating mental health conditions.

-I also believe that there is a lot of usefulness of these medications routinely.
-I have used them with patients with mental health disorders for the many years.
+I also believe that there is a lot of use of these medications routinely.
+I have used them with patients with mental health disorders for many years.
 Evidently, I have practiced psychiatry here in INDIA as well as abroad.
-I was a resident trainee in couple of post graduate training programs in the United States.
+I was a resident trainee in a couple of post-graduate training programs in the United States.

 However, there are cultural variables in the acceptance of these medications.
-The cultural variables are explained by the fact that mental health was in general seclude.
-That is, all over the world, mental health was not a very well accepted pathology.
+Across time and geographical locations, cultural variables explain the mental health seclusion.
+Mental health is not a well-accepted pathology.
 In a sense, mental health was not important till it was recognized most recently to be treatable.

 In the past mental health was considered as a curse or as a social malaise.
-People were institutionalized in penitentiaries or asylums and sometimes even put to the guillotine.
+People were institutionalized in penitentiaries or asylums and sometimes even put on the guillotine.
 However, this fact has rapidly changed with the onset of scientific evidence.
-The existence of benefits with the use of psycho-therapeutic medications is immense.
+The existence of benefits with the use of psychotherapeutic medications is immense.

-Lastly, your psychiatrist or psychotherapist, should know whether you are using only medications.
+Lastly, your psychiatrist or psychotherapist should know whether you are using only medications.
 Or, that you are using only therapy.
 Or, both as the case may be.
 It sometimes is the case that when one is on therapy for certain conditions.
-And therefore, the other kind of therapy may not be needed.
+Therefore, one does not need the other kind of therapy.

 I also believe that acute psychiatric crises make use of medications to tide over them.
-They may be needed only for a short term in contradiction to the popular notion.
+In contradiction to the popular notion, they need short-term use of medications.
 Most people’s belief is that such medications for mental health conditions are used for a lifetime should be changed.
-Other misinformation is that they cause side effects and are “harmful” for the body.
+Other misinformation is that they cause side effects and are “harmful” to the body.
 This is NOT entirely true.

 Schizophrenia is a complex brain disorder, with its pathogenesis in neurodevelopmental anomalies.
 The 5 domains of schizophrenia include: